greenfrog82/study/git/github/why_are_my_commits_liked_to_the_wrong_user.md

-# Why are my commit linked
+# Why are my commits linked to the wrong user?